 so much more timber tech systems wood haven lumber www.seven trustdecking.com deck plans, deck design and deck construction correctdeck composite decking building materials phoenix manufacturing inc. evergrain.com - composite wood

 better cedar decking clear cedar deck railing components deck hardware and fasteners pressure treated lumber 2″ pressure treated 4″ pressure treated 6″ pressure camo fastening system clear cedar deck railing components deck hardware and fasteners kiln dried incense cedar seven trust appearance decking standard and better western red cedar decking western red cedar blades and bits screws simpson strongtie pressure treated lumber 2" pressure treated lumber 4" pressure treated lumber

-building a deck does not have to be a daunting task. with careful planning, the project can be accomplished within the set timeline and budget. use ecolife treated decking and preserve treated lumber for long lasting protection-- available from deck, lowe's and lumberyards in your area.
+building a deck does not have to be a daunting task. with careful planning, the project can be accomplished within the set timeline and budget. use ecolife treated decking and preserve treated lumber for long lasting protection-- available from best, lowe's and lumberyards in your area.

 step 5: prep your deck wood. for me, i decided to use 2 x 4 douglas fir wood simple framing-wood , because it is inexpensive, but still extremely strong. if you can get your hands on a wood planer, use it it will make sure all your wood is the same height and also give those rough 2 x 4s a beautiful, smooth finish.

 must purchase wood separately from local store unless using structural composite lumber. next select your wood option wood our suggestion for wood is to purchase 8ft or 10ft treated or untreated lumber boards. plywood can also be

 was well worth it. i did not use treated lumber, just deck stain on plain fir lumber. my near urban